mmenestret/jdegoes.github.io/_posts/2014-09-09-newtypes-suck.md

 ## The Promise of Newtypes

-Newtypes are used to provide alternate implementations of type classes for some base types.
+Newtypes are used to provide and select between alternate implementations of type classes for some base types.
 I think that's a hack (albeit a necessary one), but I've [already talked about this](/articles/principled-typeclasses/) so I won't belabor it here.

 The other promise of newtypes is that we can use them to make our code more type safe.
 Instead of passing around `String` as an email, for example, we can create a super lightweight "wrapper" around `String` called `Email`, and make it an error to use a `String` wherever an `Email` is expected.